 - State is considering marijuana ballot initiatives

-- State allows medical and/or recreational use of marijuana
+- State allows medical or recreational use of marijuana

-Landlords should make sure Tenants understand that there is a zero tolerance policy towards using all forms of tobacco and marijuana if that is what the document states.
+Landlords should ensure tenants understand that there is a zero-tolerance policy toward using all tobacco and marijuana if that is what the lease agreement or addendum states.

-3. The Consequences of Not Using This Form
+Consequences of Not Using a Smoking Lease Addendum

-Without using this document, Tenants can take advantage of a lease or rental agreement that is silent about smoking or federally unlawful activity.
+Without using this document, tenants can take advantage of a lease or rental agreement that is silent on smoking or other unlawful activity regarding controlled substances.

-Here are just some of the possible preventable suffering an Addendum can prevent:
+Here are some of the possible preventable results an addendum may prevent:

 - Replacement cost of furnishings

-- Unexpected smoke damage in walls, floors, and ceilings
+- Unexpected smoke damage to walls, floors, and ceilings

 - Complaints from neighbors

-Landlords who rent Premises in one of the listed cities or states that have legalized marijuana should consider this form if they want to clarify whether their Tenants can or cannot smoke any cannabis products while living on the Premises.
-For an up-to-date overview, our Marijuana Map gives you a simple and quick explanation of these often confusing marijuana laws.
+Landlords who rent premises in one of the below-listed cities or states that have legalized marijuana should consider this form to clarify whether their tenants can or cannot smoke any cannabis products while living on the premises.

-The following states have fully legalized the use of both recreational and medicinal marijuana:
+The following city or states (updated as of October 2022) have fully legalized the use of recreational and medicinal marijuana:

 - New Jersey